40 Things You Might Not Know About GIAF

 8. Malcolm McLaren, the legendary manager of The Sex Pistols, gave a lecture titled ‘Living Yesterday Tomorrow’ in the Town Hall Theatre at Galway Arts Festival in 1997.

-9. The original Gomez from the much-loved TV series The Addams Family, John Astin opened the Festival in 2001 and featured in that year’s programme with Edgar Allan Poe’s one-man show Once Upon a Midnight.
+9. John Astin, the original Gomez from the much-loved TV series The Addams Family, opened the Festival in 2001 and featured in that year’s programme with Edgar Allan Poe’s one-man show Once Upon a Midnight.

 11. Following a sold-out run at the 2011 Festival, the Landmark Productions and GIAF co-production Misterman went on to play New York, where it was the New York Times Critics’ Choice for 18 consecutive days.